bartbalaz/ivado_labs_assignment/README.md

 ```
 - When the master data is ready the model trainng may take place, create and train model.
 The parameters are
 **lr**: learning rate, **threshold**: minimum museum visits to be part of the training set, **epochs**: The number of
-training iterations, **test_ratio**: The percentage proportion of the datapoints to be used as the data set
+training iterations, **test_ratio**: The percentage proportion of the datapoints to be used as the test data set
 ```python
 museums.create_model(lr = 0.001)
 museums.train_model(threshold=2000000, epochs: int = 20000, test_ratio=20)